How to use the mechanism

 A guide to the notifications by both exporting and importing countries required to trigger the mechanism can be found on the WTO website.

+TRIPS Article 31bis does not need to be invoked in case a compulsory licence is needed to import sources of generic medicines that are already available on the international market.
+See also the tools section on voluntary licences.
+While in principle the system is available for all WTO Members, in 2003 some high-income countries opted out of the mechanism as importers.
+These countries are: Australia, Canada, the European Communities (with its member states), Iceland, Japan, New Zealand, Norway, Switzerland, and the United States.
 Note, however, that countries that have chosen to opt out of the use of the TRIPS 31bis mechanism as an importer can still use compulsory licensing to allow importation of generic medicines that do not require a compulsory licence in the country of production.
 See also the tools section on voluntary licences.